dcfidalgo/slurm_sweeps/README.md

 - pyyaml

 ## Usage
-Run this example on your laptop.
+You can just run this example on your laptop.
 By default, the maximum number of parallel trials equals the number of CPUs on your machine.

 ```python